jakobbekken/jakobbekken/README.md

     I am doing an integrated masters degree at UiA Grimstad.
 Moved there in 2023 and love it here!
-I work for a better student environment, voluntaring as the vice leader for the student association for all computer science students and leader for the tabletop games association.
+I work for a better student environment, voluntaring as the vice leader of the student association for all computer science students and leader of the tabletop games association.
 I am also working for the university as a student mentor for the first year students.